eigenhombre/llbb/README.md

 Interestingly, the exit code is 0, even though we didn't specify it.
 (This behavior is spelled out in the C standard.)
-Running our usual trick of viewing the IR gives (in addition to the usual junk):
+Running our usual trick of viewing the IR gives:

+    target triple = "arm64-apple-macosx14.0.0"

     define i32 @main() #0 {
       ret i32 0